makandra/safe_cookies/README.md

 ## Ignoring cookies

-Currently, ignoring cookies only prevents the middleware from writing them to the logs.
+Currently, ignoring cookies only keeps the middleware from writing unknown cookies to the logs.

 You can tell the middleware to ignore cookies with the `config.ignore_cookie` directive, which takes either a String or a Regex parameter.
 Be careful when using regular expressions!